-But I have also long been a deeply appreciative observer of the British Isles (England, Scotland, Wales and Ireland), their history, culture, and prehistory/archaeology, and I also have a great admiration for the British Monarchy: both its current Sovereign, Her Majesty Queen Elizabeth II, and the institution itself.
+But I have also long been a deeply appreciative observer and aficionado of the British Isles (England, Scotland, Wales and Ireland), their history, culture, and prehistory / archaeology, and I also have a great admiration for the British Monarchy: both its current Sovereign, Her Majesty Queen Elizabeth II, and the institution itself.
 As my friend Ryan Hunter has phrased it, in his excellent essay “Why I am a Monarchist,”

 “I believe, and thousands of years of history have shown, that a man or woman instructed from youth in the art of government, a person who is trained from childhood to see their rule as a sacred duty, a solemn service, and a public stewardship rather than an earned right, governs more benignly, sincerely, capably, and nobly than someone who has either taken power through brute force, violent revolution, or contested elections.
 Democratic elections are an extraordinary thing in that they propose that, upon being elected, a politician who has previously been partisan, divisive, and factious will somehow, almost magically, cease to be partisan, divisive, and factious upon taking office.
 I believe it is the very height of naivete to believe that a popularly elected, partisan politician can somehow serve as a supra-political, unifying figure.”

 “has no peculiar thought, practice, creed or confession of its own.
 It has only the Catholic Faith of the ancient Catholic Church, as preserved in the Catholic Creeds and maintained in the Catholic and Apostolic constitution of Christ’s Church from the beginning.”